tfabris/BlueGigaEmpeg/README.md

 This is not intended to replace the empeg front panel user interface.
 This only allows you to do things like press Next Track, Pause, and Play on your car stereo.
-The full menu and user interface of the empeg is still needed for all other features of the empeg, such as choosing playlists.
+The full menu and user interface of the empeg is still needed for all other features of the empeg, such as selecting playlists.
 So this module won't let you mount the empeg in your trunk, unless you also have a display extender kit from Eutronix.com as well, so that you can still reach the empeg front panel.
+Unfortunately, Stu at Eutronix isn't selling display extenders any more.
+I was lucky to get a display extender several years ago when they were still being sold, so I'm able to mount my empeg in my trunk with this.
-Unfortunately, Stu at Eutronix isn't selling display extenders any more, so plan on still having to mount your empeg where you can get to it.
+But if you don't have one, plan on still having to mount your empeg where you can get to it.

 There are differences in Bluetooth implementation on various audio gear, and so there still might be bugs using this on your particular car stereo.
 This